Michael P. Allen

-Michael Patrick Allen (born 1967) is an American lawyer and academic who serves as a judge of the United States Court of Appeals for Veterans Claims.
-Prior to assuming his current role, he was a professor of law and director of the Veterans Law Institute at Stetson University College of Law.
+Michael Patrick Allen (born 1967) is an American lawyer and academic who serves as the chief judge of the United States Court of Appeals for Veterans Claims.
+Prior to becoming a judge, he was a professor of law and director of the Veterans Law Institute at Stetson University College of Law.

 Biography

 Allen received his Bachelor of Arts in American history and political science, summa cum laude, from the University of Rochester in 1989, where he was elected to Phi Beta Kappa, and his Juris Doctor from Columbia Law School in 1992, where he was a Harlan Fiske Stone Scholar.

 Allen spent nine years in private practice as a civil trial attorney at the law firm Ropes & Gray in Boston, Massachusetts.
 He then joined the Stetson University College of Law faculty, where he taught courses in civil and constitutional law, as well as veterans' benefits law.
 He is a recognized expert on the law of veterans' benefits and has testified before Congress and published widely in the field.